-John McCain, Media, Fusion GPS Appear to Have Colluded in Spreading the ‘Garbage Dossier’
+John McCain, Media, Fusion GPS Appear to Have Colluded in Spreading the 'Garbage Dossier' - www.independentsentinel.com

 David Kramer was instructed to look for a man with a copy of the Financial Times and that’s how the individuals met, with the source taking McCain’s emissary back to his house and giving the American a copy of the documents.

-Within 24 hours, the dossier was in Washington, though the contents of the file couldn’t be verified without an investigation.
+Within 24 hours, the dossier was in Washington, though the contents of the file couldn’t be verified without an investigation, according to the guardian’s retelling.

 McCain, the Guardian said, was worried that his actions might be interpreted as revenge [yeah, we’re sure he was worried], but he decided to hand over the documents to FBI Director James Comey on December 9 anyway.